5jakus55/DC-Branding-Project/README.md

 Hello world, I want you to introduce my brand new logo project.
 This logo is for my development company named SJ Develop.
 It is software development company with high-qualified developers.
 I did research on many development companies and logos to gain the most precise quality and look of logo.
 My project composes of RESEARCH, where I am describing what logos and websites were most inspiring for me, SKETCHES, where you can see all my initial drawings, FINAL LOGO PROCESS in which I am describing process of creating a final logo, PAGE, where I am writing about approach of creating a website, BUSSINESS CARD that I present as my own business card as a web designer and developer, STYLE GUIDE, which is a set of standards that defines my company’s branding and where I am explaining which colours I used, what fonts I applied and also final look of logo, FINAL WORDS about my project and RESOURCES.

+## Research

+On the internet are many great logos, But only four main SJ logos gained my attention.
+They are very modern, absorbing and creative.
+The main colours that were used are black, white, grey and blue.
+All logos use round simple shapes, which make them memorable and all logos use their unique font.
+I like that letters are united, but all of them in a different way.
+I did my research also on social app named instagram.
+I found accounts called @logoworldofficial and @logohero, which are really great communities with adorable logos that inspired me.
+For me are the most inspiring development companies CodeFirst and Syberry.
+The simple yet interesting look of their websites gives the feeling of trust and precision.
+Both companies show their skills, introduce their work, knowledge and sharing the brands they are working with.
+I like that they are explaining all steps of their work so even unskilled people in this industry will know what they exactly want  from the company.
+I love the motto of CodeFirst company –  We deliver the software you need.
+No more, no less.

 ![](dev_page.png)
 ![](sj_brands-01.jpg)
 ![](dev_page1.png)